Cathie Reid: Career

 Reid launched a new company – Epic Digital – focussed on creating healthcare-based technology solutions.
 The company joined the Microsoft Band Early Adopter Program to develop an application that overlays real-time data collected using Microsoft's Health Band with medical data available to health professionals.
 Epic Digital was acquired by the Icon Group in October 2016 and Reid was appointed Digital Advisor to the Icon Board.

 In March 2015, Reid was inducted into the Australian Businesswomen's Network's Businesswomen's Hall of Fame.

 In 2014, Reid and Giles invested $1.5million in Flamingo Customer Experience Inc., a software startup founded by Catriona Wallace.
-Reid was appointed to Chair the Flamingo Board.
+Reid was appointed to chair the Flamingo Board.
 By 2016, the company had established offices in Sydney and New York with customers including Nationwide Insurance, New York Daily Gazette, Prime Financial and Quay Credit Union.
 Flamingo was acquired by technology and software company, Cre8tek Ltd in June 2016 and Reid was appointed Cre8tek Chair in November 2016.
-When Cre8tek was listed on the Australian Stock Exchange, it became the second company in ASX history to list with a female CEO (Wallace) and Chair (Reid) combination.
+When Cre8tek was listed on the Australian Securities Exchange, it became the second company in ASX history to list with a female CEO (Wallace) and Chair (Reid) combination.

 In 2016, Reid was appointed director of UK-based Assured Digital Group (ADG) to guide their expansion into the global marketplace.

+In December 2017, Reid was appointed as Chairperson of Australian cloud and cyber security provider AUCloud.
+AUCloud listed on the ASX in December 2020.
+NextDC became a significant investor in AUCloud in late 2021.

+In July 2020, Reid and Giles announced the sale of their pharmacy interests.

+Reid and her husband, Stuart Giles, formed their family office Arc31 in June 2020 to manage their investments in a variety of portfolio companies and funds.